Xqhare/neith/README.md

 This creates a table with the name `testtable` and the columns `column1`, `column2` and `column3`.

 Each column needs a `unique_bool` boolean demarcating if the column contents will be unique (eg. the ID).

+Neith does check if the table exists, and returns a success, it will however NOT write a table with the same name again.
+Neith will treat two executions of the `"new table 'same_tablename'"` as one, however if the second execution would add more columns, they are ignored.
+This is done because Neith works with the first table of any given name it has, but will save only the last table of that name.
+That would be confusing behaviour so only one table per name is allowed.

 ###### Notes on tables
 Tables cannot be renamed, nor the name or unique boolean of their columns changed.